MekAkUActOR/RowHammer/Paper Review/SIGMETRICS__2016__Understanding-Latency-Variation-in-Modern-DRAM-Chips_-Experimental-Characterization`-Analysis-and-Optimization.md

 - Only carried out experiments on old DDR3 chips.
 - Unrealistic mechanism.
   - It must take a huge amount of time to investigate the latency variation in a DRAM chip, for it takes 1300 hours in similar experiments.
 And latency variations in different chips are distinctive, so one should do the investigation on every chip.
 And the latency variation in one chip may change with time, make it more difficult.
-  - No latency margin, unrealistic.
+  - No latency margin, unreliable.
 After all, most of “waste latency” in contemporary DRAM are because of margin.
   - Looking up and applying latency for every request also induces latencies.
 - Flawed simulation, evading the crucial point.
-Didn’t discuss the overhead for looking up and applying latency for every request.
+Didn’t discuss the overhead of looking up and applying latency for every request.
 - Tiger head, snake tail.
 It's very detailed at the beginning, but too brief from the middle to ending.

 ## Thoughts
-- There may be correlation between latency and DRAM generation.
+- There may be correlation between latency variation and DRAM generation.
 So we can carry out similar experiments on across different generations to characterize the correlation.
 - The latency variation in one chip may change with time, so experiments should also be carried out to characterize it.

 ## Takeaways and questions